-The Diagnostic Immunology categories are for laboratories performing the following types of tests: serologic tests for autoantibodies (excluding tests for antibodies against blood cells performed under the categories of Hematology, Immunohematology, and Histocompatibility and excluding tests for antibodies against spermatozoa performed under the category of Andrology), serologic tests for specific markers of infectious diseases or exposure to such diseases (e.g., antibody/antigen), and tests for nonspecific indicators of infectious diseases or exposure to such diseases (e.g., immunoglobulin or complement levels).
+The Diagnostic Immunology categories are for laboratories performing the following types of tests: serologic tests for autoantibodies (excluding tests for antibodies against blood cells performed under the categories of Hematology, Immunohematology, and Histocompatibility and excluding tests for antibodies against spermatozoa performed under the category of Andrology), serologic tests for specific markers of infectious diseases or exposure to such diseases (e.g., antibody in serum), and tests for nonspecific indicators of infectious diseases or exposure to such diseases (e.g., immunoglobulin or complement levels).
+Testing for antigen of infectious agents requires the appropriate microbiology category.

-DIAGNOSTIC SERVICES SEROLOGY: This category is for laboratories that perform any diagnostic immunologic test on patient specimens for diagnostic or prognostic purposes.
+DIAGNOSTIC SERVICES SEROLOGY:

+This category is for laboratories that perform any diagnostic immunologic test on patient specimens for diagnostic or prognostic purposes.

-DONOR SERVICES SEROLOGY: This category is for donor banks, and laboratories under contract to donor banks, that perform tests on donors of human organs, tissues and/or blood for transfer, transfusion or transplantation.
+DONOR SERVICES SEROLOGY:

+This category is for donor banks, and laboratories under contract to donor banks, that perform tests on donors of human organs, tissues and/or blood for transfer, transfusion or transplantation.
 Mandated tests include syphilis-reagin or treponemal antibody, hepatitis B surface antigen (HBsAg), hepatitis B core antibody (anti-HBc), hepatitis C antibody (anti-HCV), human T lymphotropic virus I/II antibody and human immunodeficiency virus (HIV).
 However, donor banks that perform any additional serologic tests, e.g., cytomegalovirus (CMV) antibody, must also hold this category.
 Donor Services laboratories must also hold the category Diagnostic Services Serology if they perform tests on patient specimens for diagnostic or prognostic purposes.